khoiphanspkt/First-Web-Page/README.md

 # SinglePage

-this is a project demo that uses Vanilla JS to build a single page application
+this is a simple webpage made by ME !!!!